 South Greenland - Retrospective

 The first was my packraft.
 Most of the rivers were easily crossable by foot, while the larger ones would have been too rough even with a packraft.
 The few times that I did use it were a lot of fun though.
 The second thing that had gone wrong was of course my SPOT-2 GPS transmitter.
-I currently use a Garmin inReach mini and have no complains about that one.
+I currently use a Garmin inReach mini and have no complains about it.

 I can't say I missed people.
-After the first 1 or 2 days of being alone I entered a really nice and relaxed state of mind, I could really be myself on a deeper level as possible when being around people.
+After the first 1 or 2 days of being alone I entered a really nice and relaxed state of mind, I could really be myself on a deeper level than possible when being around other people.
 After a week in solitude I felt perfectly in tune with nature and very insignificant.

-Back in the Netherlands it took a while to get used to people again, to say the least.
+Back in the Netherlands, it took a while to get used to people again, to say the least.
 There wasn't really anyone who understood why I had been hiking for weeks alone in such a harsh environment.
 It was a bit of a pity to not have anyone to relate to, but I wouldn't have wanted to miss this trip for the world, nor have done it with someone else.
 This had been extra special because I had done it alone.